 Things were not going well under new manager David Moyes after he replaced legendary boss Sir Alex Ferguson.

-Mata was brought in to provide some much-needed flair in attacking areas, but he has never been able to hit the heights of his peak at Chelsea and is now very much on the periphery of the first team.
+Mata was brought in to provide some much-needed flair in attacking areas, but he was never able to hit the heights of his peak at Chelsea during his eight years at Old Trafford.

 6. Nemanja Matic - £40m (Man Utd, 2017)